confluentinc/csid-event-lineage/README.md

 # OpenTelemetry Instrumentation Extensions for Kafka Clients and Kafka Streams

+⚠️ **Disclaimer**

+This repository is not actively maintained and is intended solely as an internal proof of concept.
+It is provided *as-is*, without any guarantees of support, updates, or compatibility with future versions of OpenTelemetry or related tooling.

+This is not an official project and does not represent a supported product or endorsed integration.
+Users are welcome to fork, adapt, and use this code at their own discretion, but should do so with caution and conduct their own validation before use in production environments.
+Use of this code is entirely at your own risk.

 ## Introduction

 This repository contains **OpenTelemetry Instrumentation extensions** for Kafka Clients and Kafka Streams.
 The purpose of these extensions is to **capture key/value payloads** as they are consumed and produced by applications.

 > Note: Actual `Span` creation and propagation is handled by the official OpenTelemetry Kafka Instrumentation and Agent.